 ‘why do people have babies?’- followed by how do they get in there… surely he’s too young to be asking me this?!

 And most why’s which are answered are then followed by a where or how or, worst of all, him repeating exactly what I have said.
 It’s like having an annoying parrot that you can’t just shut away in a cage… can I?
 Noooooo, I really wouldn’t!

 I am beginning to miss the days when he couldn’t speak!
 And does anyone else find it embarrassing when you are in a shop and they are asking you why in front of lots of other people?
 Sometimes you just feel like you have a rude child who butt’s in whenever he wants but then as soon as you begin to lose your shit juuust a little bit you end up looking like a meany who has no patience for your inquisitive child who is just learning about the big wide world… I feel like I can’t win!
 Or perhaps it is all in my baby brain which has never recovered and is now being battered on a daily basis with the endless why’s?!

 Please, someone, reassure me that they get bored of this relentless questioning and give up soon?
+I cannot cope with more of this why stage.
 If not can I lend him to you until he grows out of it?!
 Honestly, he’s very cute he just talks a lot and still hates sleep but don’t let that put you off!

 If you enjoyed this post you can follow more of our life, opinions and antics over on Facebook, Twitter, YouTube and Instagram.
 Plus feel free to come and join in with my parenting group ‘From One Parent to Another’ on Facebook.

 If you’d like to contact me you can either leave me a comment or drop me a line via my contact me page.

 For other topics similar to this one check out these suggestions below…